Dissident Aggressor

 "Dissident Aggressor" is a song by the English heavy metal band Judas Priest that was first released on Sin After Sin in 1977.
 In 2010, thirty-three years after its release, the song won the 2010 Grammy Award for Best Metal Performance after being rereleased as a live track on A Touch of Evil: Live.

 Description and analysis

 "Dissident Aggressor" closes the album Sin After Sin, and is seguéd into from the slow ballad "Here Come the Tears".
-It is played aggressively on two guitars at a fast tempo; the bass and drums are heavy, and the vocals are screamed at high pitch.
-The song features what Rolling Stone describes as "driving guitar riffs", and guitarists K. K. Downing and Glenn Tipton trade solos in the song.
-Rolling Stone further describes the song as an "apocalyptic epic".

-Influence on the genre
+The song is in the key of A minor and is played around 103bpm.
+Over two riffing guitars, vocalist Rob Halford screams in falsetto, alongside a simple bassline that mainly holds down the root notes and somewhat flashy drumming that often revolves around a steady 16th note double-kick pattern as the backbone of the whole rhythm section, as well as featuring abundant use of various cymbals.